Ixcatl/fables_novasophonia/docs/core/weapon-arts.rst

 Normal Arts
 -----------
-These Weapon Arts are self-contained actions, which perform an ordinary attack with a weapon as part of their execution.
+These Weapon Arts are self-contained actions, which perform an attack with a weapon as part of their execution.
 They still benefit from the Quality of the weapon used.
-They do not contribute to Stamina tax, and do not have an extra cost from the user's current Stamina tax.
+They do not contribute to Stamina tax, and do not have an extra cost from the user's current Stamina tax, but also cannot have additional Stamina dedicated as extra damage.

 If used with a heavy weapon, the Art still inflicts a stack of Off-Balance for each attack performed as part of the Art.